Tech-at-DU/d3-tutorial/09-bars/readme.md

 # Bars

-In this section let's review what we've covered so far and create a bar graph.
+In this section you will review what was covered so far in the previous tutorials and create a bar graph.

-bar graphs/charts are common and a good way to show relative values and progression.
+Bar graphs/charts are common and a good way to show relative values and progression.
 Read about bar charts here: https://datavizcatalogue.com/methods/bar_chart.html

 This will give you a chance to practice everything we covered so far.